Skip to content

 .run() Fit the models

-.metrics() Return a table of metrics of each evaluated model
+.view_metrics() Return a table of metrics of each evaluated model

 .plots(dir=None, show=True) Return the height and residuals plots